DataDog/documentation/content/en/infrastructure/containers/container_images.md

 Use the Container Image Trends Configuration modal and toggle 'Enable Container Image Metric Collection' to turn on the generation of image metrics.

-Image metrics are collected from the [Live Containers][10] and [Image Check][11] sources.
+Image metrics are collected from the [Live Containers](#live-containers) and [Image Check](#image-collection) sources.
 Follow the same instructions above to ensure that these collections are enabled across your entire infrastructure and take full advantage of the Trends view.

 {{< img src="infrastructure/containerimages/container_image_trends_configuration_modal.png" alt="The container images trends configuration modal" width="100%">}}